javierdalma8588/Life_Systems/README.md

 # Life_Systems
-Life System developed on Unity 2017 using C#
+Life System developed on Unity 2017 using C# by Javier Dalma.

 This System works like the one on Candy Crush it gives you a certain amount of lifes and you get a life after a certain amount of time.